UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-12-team19-instruction-to-post.md

 ---
 layout: post
 comments: true
-title: Post Template
+title: From Paris to Seychelles - Deep Learning Techniques for Global Image Geolocation
-author: UCLAdeepvision
+author: Shelby Falde, Joshua Li, Alexander Chen
-date: 2024-01-01
+date: 2025-12-12
 ---

 > This block is a brief introduction of your project.
 You can put your abstract here or any headers you want the readers to know.
-Chungus...

 <!--more-->